maprice/Columns/README.md

 - [x] Soft Toolbar: Toolbar is hidden when user scrolls down, and reappears when user scrolls back up
 - [x] Splash Screen
 - [x] Dynamic Toolbar menu items: When filters are set, solid filter icon, when they are empty, empty filter icon.
+- [x] Category chooser nullstate:  When user has not yet entered a search, display an array of category options.

 ## Demo
 ### Basic user flow